anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_2.md

 c) Think (just think, but don't do it) if you would like to make some changes in those variables by reorganizing the variables.
 Try (mentally, not in Stata) to reduce the number of categories in the variables you picked.
 Takes notes, because we are going to learn how to do it in the near future.

 d) Take a look at P76ST.
-Respondents are asked has self-positioni themselves on one left-right ideological scale, which ranges from 0 (left) to 10 (right).
+Respondents are asked has self-position themselves on one left-right ideological scale, which ranges from 0 (left) to 10 (right).
 Make a frequency table of this variable.
 As you will notice from the data set, there were a fairly number of respondents who did not wish to rank themselves on this question.

 e) What type of variable is this one (continuous, discrete, ordinal or nominal)?
 Please justify your answer.

+## Frequency Tables - Exercise 2

+Open now the Labor Markert Fied Experiment dataset.

+a) Locate 4 variables: sex, race, call and city.
+Make one table for each of these variables and analyse the results.

+b) Think about how these 4 variables are related to the design of the experiment and take notes.
+We will go back to them to replicate part od the published paper.

 ## Histograms and densities

 Ordinal and categorical data are best represented by tables.
 You can plot them, but usually a simple frequency table is sufficient to observe the distribution of the data.
-The same is not true for continuous (or "quasi-continuous" variables).
+The same is not true for continuous (or "quasi-continuous" variables, aka integers).

 It is ok to do a table with the ideological scale, as you just did in your exercise.
 But what happens if we do a frequency table with the age of the respondents?
 Note: "edad" means "age" in Spanish.

 ```
 tabulate edad
 ```

-Not very useful, right.
-Let's do something even worse: let's tabulete the inicial time of the interview for each respondent
+Not very useful, right?
+Let's do something even worse: let's tabulate the inicial time of the interview for each respondent

 ```
 tabulate ini